San Antonio Rear-End Accident Attorney

 After the initial impact, many people suffer both open and closed head injuries such as lacerations, fractures skulls, bleeding of the brain, and long-term injuries such as traumatic brain injury.
 In some unfortunate cases, victims have brushed off their head injury as a minor headache or soreness, only for their loved ones to find out that the impact caused a fatal aneurysm.
 That’s why it’s important to seek immediate medical attention for any head injury suffered in an auto accident.

 There is a common belief that if someone hits your car from behind, they will automatically be held at fault.
 Though fault is typically placed on the person who hit you from behind, these cases aren’t always that cut and dry.
 Other factors can contribute to rear-end collisions such as road conditions, broken taillights, poor visibility, faulty brakes, improperly maintained vehicles, and multi-car collisions.
 If you have been involved in a rear-end crash, we may be able to help.
 We will take the time to thoroughly investigate your accident, determine fault, and get you the maximum compensation you are entitled to.

 Don’t go another day with unanswered questions.
 We are here to help and get you on the road to recovery.
-Call us at (210) 404-4878 for a FREE phone or office consultation with attorney Eric Ramos.
+Call us at (210) 404-4878 for a FREE phone or office consultation with auto accident attorney Eric Ramos.